Trade Forex Trading

 It's therefore better to use less leverage so as to cap the risks involved.
 The greater the leverage ratio used the higher the risks.
 This is one of leverage guidelines not to use more than 5:1 leverage ratio.

-In money management leverage guidelines: It's always recommended to stay below 10:1 leverage which is still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 dollars in their trading account.
+In money management leverage guidelines: It's always recommended to stay below 10:1 leverage which is still high, most and many professional experienced money managers use leverage 2:1 meaning that they trade only 2 lots for every $100,000 dollars in their account.

 Leverage and Margin Described